patch-34/reaper-ping/README.md

 Telegram notifications for REAPER renders.

-Reaper Ping opens REAPER’s native Render dialog and sends you a Telegram message when the render is finished.
+Reaper Ping runs REAPER's Render dialog and sends a Telegram notification when rendering is complete.

 ## How to use